broniu155/byb_project/T03 - Data Types and Conditional Statements/README.md

 python numbers.py

 ## Credits
-This code was written by Your Name.
+This code was written by Broniu155.
 If you have any questions or suggestions, feel free to contact me.